 Hormone Replacement Therapy

-Examples of hormone-based pharmacologic treatments for vasomotor symptoms are summarized in Table 1.
+Examples of hormone-based pharmacological treatments for vasomotor symptoms are summarized in Table 1.

 |IM = intramuscular; PO = by mouth; qd = every day.|

-In a randomized study of paroxetine versus placebo in postmenopausal gynecological cancer survivors, paroxetine significantly reduced the severity and frequency of hot flashes and nighttime awakening attributed to vasomotor symptoms, with improvement in sleep duration.[20 ][Level of evidence: I]
+In a randomized study of paroxetine versus placebo in postmenopausal survivors of gynecological cancer, paroxetine significantly reduced the severity and frequency of hot flashes and nighttime awakening attributed to vasomotor symptoms, with improvement in sleep duration.[Level of evidence: I]

-Examples of nonhormonal pharmacologic treatments for vasomotor symptoms are summarized in Table 2.
+Examples of nonhormonal pharmacological treatments for vasomotor symptoms are summarized in Table 2.

 |bid = twice a day; CR = controlled release; ER = extended release; GABA = gamma-aminobutyric acid; IR = immediate release; PO = by mouth; qam = every morning; qhs = once daily at bedtime; VMS = vasomotor symptoms.|